ilentt/xmldata/XML_folder_to_product.md

 	</datafile>
 </datafiles>
 ```
 **Note:** Data file have two type data are `xml data` and `image`.
 You must define exactly path link to data.
 If you configuration correctly the result will be same with below result.
 Gray icon meaning data is disabled, blue icon meaning enable and already to use.
-References document `InDesign/Plugins/products.html`
+References document `InDesign/Plugins/products.html` for more detail.

 #### Result after define data file
 ![result after define data file](https://i.imgur.com/gs34Ezb.png)